deadlyvipers/dojo_rules/dojo_rules.md

 * Respect your opponents
 * Most Sensei's should be respected
 * Testing the Code
-* Testing the another code
+* Test the another code